alphagov/govuk-design-system/src/community/share-research-findings/index.md

 ## Acting on feedback

-The Design System team reads all new comments on our Github pages.
+The Design System team reads all new comments on our GitHub pages.
 We do not usually act immediately on feedback – we need to grow a clear body of evidence before we can be sure that something is a problem.

 Even if your findings do not lead to a change to the Design System, it’s really useful to share anyway.
-People across government read the discussions on Github to see how others have approached things and what they’ve learned.
+People across government read the discussions on GitHub to see how others have approached things and what they’ve learned.

 We’ll prioritise improvements to an existing part of the Design System if we see repeated evidence that it’s not working well.
 It depends on the severity of the issue, but we will usually investigate something if we hear similar findings from 4 or more different services.
 We also make iterative improvements where we can, but we’ll prioritise fixing known issues first.